The NCPH Code of Bylaws are the rules governing our membership organization and for the regulation of its affairs.

 Section 7.01.
 Standing Committees.
 The standing committees of the Corporation shall be established under the following divisions — Governance, Operations, and Programs and shall provide the functions described below.
 The term of each committee shall begin on the final day of the annual meeting of the Members.
 Unless otherwise provided in these By-Laws, the Vice President shall, in advance of the Annual Meeting, appoint individuals to fill committee vacancies, broadly representative of the profession, and designate a chair for each committee from among its members, subject to the advice of the Board of Directors.
 The committees shall meet in person or electronically at least once a year.
 Committee members shall serve a maximum of two terms on a committee.

 Section 7.02.
 Governance.
-The Governance division will include the following committees: the Executive Committee, the Editorial Board of The Public Historian, and Board Committees.
+The Governance division will include the following committees: the Executive Committee, the Editorial Board of The Public Historian, the Digital Media Group, and Board Committees.

 Clause (a).
 Executive Committee.
 The Executive Committee shall consist of the President, Vice-President, Secretary-Treasurer, the immediate Past-President, and an at-large member from the Board selected by the Board at its annual meeting.
 The Executive Director will also serve as an ex-officio member of the Committee.
 The term of the Executive Committee shall begin on the final day of the annual meeting of the Members.
 The Executive Committee shall meet at the call of the President.
 The Executive Committee shall have the authority and responsibility to conduct the affairs of the Corporation on behalf of the Board of Directors between the meetings of the Board, but shall exercise no authority specifically reserved to the Board.
 The Executive Committee shall be responsible for hiring any employees of the Corporation and for entering into contracts for the Corporation, and shall have the authority and responsibility of setting the terms and conditions of employment and contractual obligations.
 The Executive Committee shall review the Executive Director’s financial and other records as warranted, but in any event and at least triennially.